 For most of my life, I have been a devotee of the Divine Feminine in Her many aspects.
 As such, I have worked with a number of important teachers and traditions, particularly from the Reclaiming and Feri (Victor and Cora Anderson) traditions, and these are fundamental to my personal magical practice.

-In addition to my inherited abilities, I have been trained in the psychic arts, including by the founders of the Crossroads and Blue Iris Mystery Schools in the Pacific Northwest.
+In addition to my inherited abilities, I have been trained in the psychic arts, including extensive training with the founders of the Crossroads and Blue Iris Mystery Schools in the Pacific Northwest.

 Since 2012, I have been a student of RJ Stewart and his partner Anastacia Nutt.
 I am immersed in RJ’s Celtic mythological traditions, as well as his Faery and UnderWorld traditions.
-And I am a devoted priestess and practitioner of Anastacia’s Mothers of Change work.
+And I am a devoted member of an international circle of Priestesses who work with the Mothers of Change.

-I have also read and/or studied with Caitlín Mathews, Tom Cowan, Orion Foxwood, Michael G. Smith, Frank MacEowen, and others whose work tends to center on Celtic and Western Esoteric magical traditions.
+I have also attended classes with Caitlín Mathews, Tom Cowan, Orion Foxwood, Michael G. Smith, and others whose work tends to center on Celtic and Western Esoteric magical traditions.

 Last but not least, it’s important for you to know that I am a member of the American Tarot Association, and I also belong to the Tarot Association of the British Isles, and the Tarot Professionals.
 Thus, I am pledged to conduct my work with complete fairness, honesty and a strong code of ethics.